befaci03/CollaborativeVM/README.md

 Next, we need a modification of the config file to adapt to your use, simply follow comments on the file.

-Finally, to launch CollaborativeVM, execute on a terminal `npm run instantstart` or `npm start` and select `Start the server`
+Finally, to launch CollaborativeVM, execute on a terminal `npm run instantstart` or `npm start` then select `Start the server`